Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 ### Authentication

-In order to interact with the Azure AnalyzedDocument Intelligence Service you'll need to create an instance of client class, [DocumentIntelligenceAsyncClient][document_analysis_async_client] or [DocumentIntelligenceClient][document_analysis_sync_client] by using
+In order to interact with the Azure Document Intelligence Service you'll need to create an instance of client class, [DocumentIntelligenceAsyncClient][document_analysis_async_client] or [DocumentIntelligenceClient][document_analysis_sync_client] by using
 [DocumentIntelligenceClientBuilder][document_analysis_client_builder].
 To configure a client for use with Azure DocumentIntelligence, provide a valid endpoint URI to an Azure DocumentIntelligence resource along with a corresponding key credential,